Sulfur: benefits, dosage, contraindications

 ✪✪✪✪✪

-A preliminary study suggests that a homeopathic product containing sulfur relieves cold symptoms similarly to conventional remedies such as antihistamines, over a period of up to two weeks.
+A preliminary study suggests that a homeopathic product containing sulfur relieves cold symptoms similarly to conventional remedies such as antihistamines, for up to two weeks.

 Posologie